seL4/microkit/docs/manual.md

 Usage:

-    microkit [-h] [-o OUTPUT] [-r REPORT] system
+    microkit [-h] [-o OUTPUT] [-r REPORT] --board [BOARD] --config CONFIG [--search-path [SEARCH_PATH ...]] system

-The path to the system description file must be provided.
+The path to the system description file, board to build the system for, and configuration to build for must be provided.

+The search paths provided tell the tool where to find any program images specified in the system description file.

 In the case of errors, a diagnostic message shall be output to `stderr` and a non-zero code returned.